Using Cursor for Code Reviews

 I mean, does this look hard to quantify?

-The Problem is… It’s Hard
+The Problem is… It Is Hard

 Someone once said, “Writing about music is like dancing about architecture.”
 And it turns out, almost every other way to describe or quantify music is also ridiculously hard.
 This is another thing that makes music publications difficult to use as sources for new music.
 It’s already difficult to put into words why you like a thing, and when it comes to music, it’s easier to just describe how it makes you feel more than what it sounds like.
 So you’re left hunting down critics whose taste is identifiably similar to yours, or magazines that cover genres you like.
-Something I have neither the time or energy to do.
+Something I have neither the time nor energy to do anymore.

 The only software-focused approach I’ve ever seen that worked even remotely well was the Music Genome Project.
 Pandora knocked this so far out of the park no one ever hoped to come close, and they continually rule when it comes to putting together radio stations that adapt to your listening habits over time.
 It does seem like it’s gotten a little worse over the years, but I don’t have any data to back that up, just vibes.
 In any case, it’s maybe-deteriorated quality is still leagues ahead of any other streaming service.